dgsoftlabs/CadExportX/README.md

 ## License

-This project is licensed under the terms specified in the repository.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## Contributing